 Figure 2.19 shows the structure of global final energy demand in 2030 and 2050, indicating the trend toward electrification and fossil fuel usage reduction.
 This trend is more significant in 1.5°C pathways than 2°C pathways.
-Electrification continues throughout the second half of the century, leading to a 3.5- to 6-fold increase in electricity demand (interquartile range; median 4.5) by the end of the century relative to today (Grubler et al., 2018; Luderer et al., 2018).
-Since the electricity sector is completely decarbonized by mid-century in 1.5°C pathways (see Figure 2.20), electrification is the primary means to decarbonize energy end-use sectors.
+Electrification continues throughout the second half of the century leading to a 3.5 to 6-fold increase in electricity demand (interquartile range; median 4.5) by the end of the century relative to today (Grubler et al., 2018; Luderer et al., 2018).
+Since the electricity sector is completely decarbonised by midcentury in 1.5°C pathways (see Figure 2.20), electrification is the primary means to decarbonize energy enduse sectors.

 The CO2 emissions of end-use sectors and carbon intensity are shown in Figure 2.20.
 The projections of IAMs and IEA studies show rather different trends, especially in the carbon intensity.
 These differences come from various factors, including the deployment of CCS, the level of fuel switching and efficiency improvements, and the effect of structural and behavioural changes.
 IAM projections are generally optimistic for the industry sectors, but not for buildings and transport sectors.
 Although GDP increases by a factor of 3.4 from 2010 to 2050, the total energy consumption of end-use sectors grows by only about 30% and 20% in 1.5°C overshoot and 2°C-consistent pathways, respectively.
 However, CO2 emissions would need to be reduced further to achieve the stringent temperature limits.
-Figure 2.20 shows that the reduction in CO, emissions of end-use sectors is larger and more rapid in 1.5°C overshoot than 2°C-consistent pathways, while emissions from the power sector are already almost zero in 2050 in both sets of pathways, indicating that supply-side emissions reductions are almost fully exploited already in 2°C-consistent pathways (see Figure 2.20) (Rogelj et al., 2015b, 2018; Luderer et al., 2016b).
-The emission reductions in end-use sectors are largely made possible by efficiency improvements, demand reduction measures and electrification, but the level of emissions reductions varies across end-use sectors.
-While the carbon intensity of the industry and buildings sectors decreases
+Fig. 2.20 shows that the reduction in CO2 emissions of end-use sectors is larger and more rapid in 1.5°C overshoot than 2°C-consistent pathways, while emissions from the power sector are already almost zero in 2050 in both sets of pathways indicating that supply-side emissions reductions are almost fully exploited already in 2°C-consistent pathways (see Figure 2.20) (Rogelj et al., 2015b, 2018; Luderer et al., 2016b).
+The emission reductions in end-use sectors is largely made possible due to efficiency improvements, demand reduction measures and electrification, but its level differs among end-use sectors.
+While the carbon intensity of industry and the buildings sector decreases to a very low level of around 10 gCO2 MJ-1, the carbon intensity of transport becomes the highest of any sector by 2040 due to its higher reliance on oil-based fuels.
+In the following subsections, the potential and challenges of CO2 emission reduction in each end-use sector are discussed in detail.

-&lt;sup>6 This section reports 'direct' CO2 emissions as reported for pathways in the database for the report.
+&lt;sup>6 FOOTNOTE: This section reports "direct" CO2 emissions as reported for pathways in the database for the report.
 As shown below, the emissions from electricity are nearly zero around 2050, so the impact of indirect emissions on the whole emission contributions of each sector is very small in 2050.